Log-Periodic Dipole Array or LPDA

 Above: Is at K8CU, an LPDA stack, at one time I also had a stack, using two T12 Tennadynes.

-Below: My antenna in Belize at V31KW, which has been up over 35 years, using a Collins Log-periodic 237B-3 RLP/ LPH-1B (LP1002-5/30 ) setup for 5-30 MHz use, antenna at 90ft.
-It has been through a number of hurricanes over the years.
-A large LPDA, however this large Log has no more gain than a Tennadynes on 20 - 10 meters, http://www.collinsradio.org/wp-content/uploads/2022/12/Q3-2018.pdf
+Below: My antenna in Belize at V31KW, which has been installed for over 35 years, utilizing a Collins Log-periodic 237B-3 RLP/ LPH-1B (LP1002-5/30) setup for 5-30 MHz use, positioned at 90ft.
+It has withstood several hurricanes over the years.
+Although a large LPDA, this Log offers no more gain than a Tennadynes on 20 - 10 meters, http://www.collinsradio.org/wp-content/uploads/2022/12/Q3-2018.pdf

 Logarithmic Periodic Dipole Antenna Calculator